Fentanyl Facts

 FICTION.

-There is no easy way of knowing whether there is fentanyl in your pill or not.
+There is no easy way of knowing whether there is fentanyl in your non-prescription pill or not.
 You can not see, taste, or smell fentanyl.

 FICTION.